anthonylucky1909/SCAttNet/readme.md

 ## 🎯 **Use Cases**
-TriAttSR can be used in various real-world applications:
+SCAttNet can be used in various real-world applications:

 | Application               | Example Use                                                        |
 |---------------------------|--------------------------------------------------------------------|